-If you, notice the bleeding daily in between your regular bi-annual checkups, do not wait to call for an appointment and explain you are having teeth bleeding daily.
+If you notice that your teeth are bleeding on a regular basis in between your regular bi-annual checkups, do not hesitate to call for an appointment and explain you have regularly have bleeding teeth

-If the teeth’s bleeding is coming from your oral hygiene the best thing you can do for treatment is to make sure you see your dentist for regular checkups and dental cleanings to remove plaque and tartar that cause bacteria and tooth decay.
+If your teeth’s bleeding is caused by poor oral hygiene, the treatment is to see your dentist for regular checkups and dental cleanings to remove plaque and tartar that cause bacteria and tooth decay.

-Besides your regular dental cleanings, be sure to do your daily oral hygiene routine.
+Besides your regular dental cleanings, make sure you have a consistent daily oral hygiene routine.

 If you are unsure if you are brushing too hard or the floss is going too deep ask your dentist or hygienist to go over brushing and flossing methods with you to ensure you are performing them correctly.

-While teeth bleeding Oshawa, should not be alarming, it should be treated seriously and examined by a dentist to ensure that you do not have gum disease.
+While teeth bleeding in Oshawa should not be alarming, it should be taken seriously and examined by a dentist to ensure that you do not have gum disease.